 Just like its New York City flagship, this slick bar has a real speakeasy vibe and offers up cocktails with a kick and modern comfort food.
 Head here for an early dinner before it turns into a full-fledged bar replete with rowdy crowds, and sample dishes like the Hand Cut Steak Tartare or Skate Paprikás with Spaetzle & Crème Fraîche.
 After dinner you can sidle up to the bar and try signature concoctions like their famous version of the Manhattan or the La Mikana with Tanqueray 10 gin, grapefruit cordial and champagne.

-If you dig middle eastern food, Fat Prince and Ottoman Room are good spots to check out on the weekend.
+If you dig middle eastern food, Fat Prince and The Ottomani are good spots to check out on the weekend.
 We went on a Friday recently.
 We recommend start off with a drink at the bar at Fat Prince before sitting down to dinner.
 Fat Prince servies up interesting mezzes, salads and kebabs in a high energy atmosphere.
-If you prefer a darker and more relaxed setting, head to Ottoman Room in the back and enjoy great bites and larger plates.
+If you prefer a darker and more relaxed setting, head to The Ottomani in the back and enjoy great bites and larger plates.

 Fat Prince 48 Peck Seah Street, 079317, t.
 6221 3683.
 Open Mon – Fri: 8am – 12am, Sat: 11.30am – 12am